Teams

 What I value in colleagues:

-- impact. delivers more clients (selling, marketing) and better clients (product, retention, virality, upsells). is autonomous in big and small decisions, knows where the market and tech is going to, understands quality and users, and merges that to deliver value to users/clients.
+- impact. delivers more clients (selling, marketing) or better clients (product, retention, virality, upsells). is autonomous in big and small decisions, knows where the market and tech is going to, understands quality and users, and merges that to deliver value to users/clients.

 Interview example.